suhasHere/moq-drafts/moq-catalog/draft-nandakumar-moq-catalog.md

 # IANA Considerations {#iana}

-This section details how the Type of the Catalog format that can be registered.
+This section details how the MoQ Streaming Format Type can be registered.
 The type registry can be updated by incrementally expanding the type space, i.e., by allocating and reserving new type identifiers.
 As per [RFC8126], this section details the creation of the "MoQ Streaming Format Type" registry.

 ## MoQ Streaming Format Type Registry